How Prince Harry and Meghan Markle Subtly Honored Princess Diana in Their Wedding Photos

 - Can’t get enough of PEOPLE’s Royals coverage?
 Sign up for our newsletter to get the latest updates on Kate Middleton, Meghan Markle and more!

-Diana sat beside the queen while Prince Charles rested on the antique furnture’s arm next to her.
+Diana sat beside the queen while Prince Charles rested on the antique furniture’s arm next to her.
 In the middle of the photo was a young Prince William in a white polo shirt and baby blue shorts as he grinned off-camera.

 Harry found other ways to include his mother at the couple’s wedding.
 His wife’s wedding bouquet featured flowers from their private garden at their home in Kensington Palace that he picked himself.
 He also made sure to include Diana’s favorite flowers: Forget-Me-Nots.